Rony Gruber: Biography

-Advertising

-Following his studies, Gruber established a directorial career in the advertising business, soon to become an award winning commercials director, with Israeli and international credits.
-His clients included Volvo, Ocean Spray, P&G, Mazda, Ikea, Pizza Hut, Chevrolet, Whirlpool, Holiday Inn, Mitsubishi and more.
-In his 20-year career he received a Golden Drum Award, and several Golden Cactus Awards.

 Film career

 His first film was The Room (1987), a one-act drama by Harold Pinter.
 His second film Are You This Able?
 (2001) premiered in the Haifa International Film Festival and participated in film festivals around the world.
 Israeli critic Amir Kaminer wrote about the film: "Rony Gruber's sensitive and human documentary is sheer exhilaration.
 A sweet moment of victory...."
 Critic Nir Kipnis wrote in Globes, "The biggest achievement of the film in offering us a fresh point of view of the emotional world of the mentally disabled.
 The world portrayed in Are You This Able? seems so similar to our own and yet it differs elusively in the way it is manifested...."

-In 2002 he collaborated with praised writer Yitzhak Ben Ner in the writing of the script for the fictional feature film Nicole's Stations, commemorating 30 years to the Yom Kippur War and based on Ben Ner's novel Rustic Sunset.
+In 2002 he collaborated with Yitzhak Ben Ner in the writing of the script for the fictional feature film Nicole's Stations, commemorating 30 years to the Yom Kippur War and based on Ben Ner's novel Rustic Sunset.
 The script was commissioned by the Makor Film Fund.